sourcegraph/handbook/content/communication/company_meeting.md

   - You can't assume everyone is attending company meeting and is paying attention.
   - Use company meeting to give a reminder, but make sure the announcement is in [Slack](team_chat.md), in email, and/or on the calendar.
 1. Sharing goal-oriented progress updates is OK, but don't share task-oriented progress updates.
-  - The interface between your team and other teams is your goals ([OKRs](../../company/okrs/index.md)), not your tasks.
+  - The interface between your team and other teams is your [goals](../../company/goals/index.md), not your tasks.
   - Focusing on tasks instead of goals overloads other people with irrelevant information.
 This makes them tune out and probably miss or forget the important information.
   - Example:
     - Good: "On GitLab support in campaigns, we fixed all 7 bugs reported by other team members and are shipping it to the first beta customers today."